BahmanTahayori/nuts-ml/sphinx/source/tutorial/example.rst

 <https://github.com/maet3608/nuts-ml/blob/master/nutsml/examples/cifar/read_images.py>`_
 for an example that loads images sequentially from the file system.

-CIFAR-10 is small benchmark example and all images fit in memory.
-We therefore take advantage of the data loading function ``cifar10.load_data()`` provided by
+CIFAR-10 is small benchmark data set and fits in memory.
+We therefore take advantage of the function ``cifar10.load_data()`` provided by `Keras <https://github.com/fchollet/keras/blob/master/keras/datasets/cifar10.py>`_, and load all images in memory but rearrange the data slightly
-`Keras <https://github.com/fchollet/keras/blob/master/keras/datasets/cifar10.py>`_,
-load all images in memory, but rearrange the data slightly

 .. code:: Python